 - 1. Articulate and model core beliefs relative to higher education organizations and effectively demonstrate how to take action to achieve the organization's vision, mission, and goals. - 2.
-Promote a positive culture and design comprehensive professional growth plans for staff consistent with a higher education organization. - 3.
-Manage the organization, operations, and resources of a higher education organization in a way that promotes a safe, efficient, and effective learning environment. - Collaborate with employees and other learning organization members, respond to diverse community interests and needs, and mobilize community resources. - 5.
+Promote a positive culture of learning and design comprehensive professional growth plans for staff consistent with a higher education organization. - 3.
+Manage the organization, operations, and resources of a higher education organization in a way that promotes a safe, efficient, and effective learning environment. - 4.
+Collaborate with employees and other learning organization members, respond to diverse community interests and needs, and mobilize community resources. - 5.
 Act with integrity, fairness, and in an ethical manner. - 6.
 Understand, respond to, and influence the larger political, social, economic, legal, and cultural context. - 7.
-Manage change and effectively develop strategies for implementing change that can transform the culture of a higher education organization. - 8.
+Provide significant opportunities for candidates to synthesize and apply the knowledge, and practice and develop the skills in Competencies 1-6 through substantial, standards-based work in real settings, planned and guided cooperatively by the institution and college/universities personnel. - 8.
 Demonstrate an ability to use information and information technologies to enhance the effective utilization and practice of educational research.

 The Doctor of Education program in Higher Education Leadership is designed to combine theory, practice, and inquiry to enhance students' innovation and leadership skills.
 The program has three major features.
-One is a core program of coursework that includes research courses as well as courses specifically designed for the higher education professional.
+One is a core program of course work that includes research courses as well as courses specifically designed for the higher education professional.

-A second feature consists of a field component totaling a minimum of nine credit hours.
-The field components provide students the opportunity to engage in problem-based experiences outside the college setting that complement their program coursework.
-The field component aspect provides the opportunity for the student to apply the knowledge and theory learned in the core courses to the solution of specific problems.
+A second feature consists of a field component consisting of three courses for 9 credit hours.
+The field component provides students the opportunity to engage in problem-based experiences outside the classroom setting that complement their program coursework.
+The field component aspect provides the opportunity for the student to apply the knowledge and theory learned in the core courses to the solution of specific problems, in a higher education setting.
+Candidates are expected to complete a minimum of 120 internship hours to satisfy the field component.

-The third feature of the program is a research experience consisting of at least three research courses and the dissertation/ capstone project that serves as a culminating activity for all previously completed courses and the field components.
+The third feature of the program is an applied research component consisting of 9 credit hours and the dissertation/ capstone project that serves as a culminating activity for all previously completed courses and the field components.
 Students must be raised to candidacy before beginning the dissertation/capstone project component of the program.
 This doctoral dissertation/capstone project totals nine credit hours.
 The research should demonstrate the student's design and analysis skills, as well as the student's ability to write for a professional audience.